DAOresear-ch/ideas/rvo.md

 Who is involved in the project?

 Are incentives aligned for all participants in the network?

 Does one group benefit more than another?

+Is it clear how someone can contribute to the organization?

 ## Governance